wso2-attic/ballerina-integrator/README.md

 Test files are in the same packages in which the service files are located.

 To run the unit tests, go to the sample root directory and run the following command.
-Here `<Package_Name>` is the corresponding package names in which the test files located.
+Here `<Package_Name>` is the corresponding package name in which each test file located.
    ```bash
    <SAMPLE_ROOT_DIRECTORY>$ ballerina test TravelAgency/<Package_Name>
    ```